 Ruth Rodriguez, M.S., LMFT-Associate

-I recognize that taking a step to talk to someone and getting the help you are needing can be very hard and daunting.
-I believe in creating a safe place and a no-judgment zone where clients can come and be their authentic selves.
-I am aware that life’s challenges and difficulties can cause strain on day-to-day life, our relationships, and our sense of self.
+I recognize that taking this step to talk to someone and getting help can be very hard and daunting.
+I believe in creating a safe place where clients can come and be their authentic selves.
+I am aware that life’s challenges and difficulties can cause strain on your day-to-day life, relationships, and your sense of self.
 I strive to provide a custom-fit approach for individuals, couples, and families.
 As a marriage and family therapist, I aim to help relationships get stronger, restore, and heal.
-I am committed to working with you during this unsettling time and helping you and your family find a better quality of life.
+I am committed to working with you during this unsettling time and to help you and your family find a better quality of life.

 Ruth Rodriguez is a Licensed Marriage and Family Therapist Associate in Texas (#203896) under the supervision of Kenneth Bateman (#415).
-She graduated from Southwestern Assemblies of God University with a BS in Counseling and earned her Masters degree in Marriage and Family Therapy Counseling from Capella University.
-She has experience working with individuals, couples, and families with an emphasis on coping strategies, depression and anxiety, adolescents and their families, pre-marital therapy, and couples’ issues.
-She is a member of the American Association of Marriage and Family Therapists.
+She graduated from Southwestern Assemblies of God University with a BS in Counseling and earned her Master’s degree in Marriage and Family Therapy/Counseling from Capella University.
+She has experience working with individuals struggling with depression, anxiety, and trauma.
+She has experience working with couples who are wanting pre-marital therapy, couples who are experiencing conflict within the relationship, and couples who are going through the struggles of infidelity.
+Ruth is also willing to provide Christian counseling to those who are wanting a spiritual component to their healing journey.